2023 Alcoholic Beverage Industry Marketing Trends

 Growth in online sales continues to outpace sales in brick-and-mortar stores.
 In April 2020, alcoholic beverage brands reported online sales increased by a whopping 387%.
 Prior to the (somewhat forced) exploration into online alcohol shopping for consumers, online sales had been something of an afterthought for the average consumer.
 However, with the pandemic and its restrictions on traditional retail establishments, online sales for beer, liquor and wine have grown rapidly – its convenience making it an increasingly attractive option.
 By cutting out middlemen and having direct delivery of alcohol products to one’s doorstep, online sales make it possible to stock up wine cellars or craft beer fridges without ever leaving the house.
 Furthermore, online shopping allows customers to compare prices and product reviews to find the best items in their own time – especially helpful if you are not yet a connoisseur.

 Depending on the state or city, online alcohol retailers provide customers with virtual access to their favorite local and imported brands at reasonable prices.
 Not only can consumers make purchases online while avoiding busy stores and endless lines, but online sales have also allowed those who can’t find their desired drinks locally – either due to limited nearby selection or availability – an opportunity to find what they need online.
-The accessibility of online alcohol sales through retailers and on-demand delivery services like
+The accessibility of online alcohol sales through retailers and on-demand delivery services like Drizly has significantly and irrevocably shaped the way we acquire our booze.

 Premium, please